umbgtt10/fluxion/ROADMAP.md

 - [ ] 1 fully functional example application showing
     - [ ] the wrapped integration path
     - [ ] the usage of `merge_with` integrated with the other operators
+- [ ] Fully implement the changes proposed in TRAIT_ANALYSIS_REPORT.md

 **Documentation:**
 - [ ] Example application documented